verdverm/houston-api/README.md

 * [`routes`](https://github.com/astronomer/houston-api-2/tree/master/src/routes) contains all RESTful route definitions.
 * [`index.js`](https://github.com/astronomer/houston-api-2/blob/master/src/index.js) is the entrypoint for the application.
 * [`schema.graphl`](https://github.com/astronomer/houston-api-2/blob/master/src/schema.graphql) contains the entire application schema.

+## Schema
+In general, Queries and Mutations should be granular enough, such that they can be protected using the `@auth` directive.
+There may be cases where a user can list a group of resources, but maybe not read or update the details of that resource.
+For instance maybe a user can _list_ deployments, but they can not _get_ or _update_ those deployments.
+In this case, we would want to support a `deployments` query, as well as a singular `deployment` query that returns a single instance of a `Deployment`.
+Each query could then require a different permission.

+### Naming Conventions
+* Queries and Subscriptions should have the form `scopeObject`, like `workspaceUsers` or `workspaceDeployments`.
+Sometimes we'll have a query _and_ subscription that are used together, like we do for the deployment logs.
+In these cases, the query and subscription should have the same name.
+* Mutations should have the form `scopeObjectVerb`, like `workspaceUserInvite` or `workspaceDeploymentCreate`.

+## Scopes
+Houston uses the concept of scopes as part of its RBAC system, which is tied to the application schema.
+There are currently three scopes - `System`, `Workspace` and `Deployment`.
+These are the bondaries that a `RoleBinding` will apply to. `System` is used to denote operations that apply at the Astronomer Platform layer and generally have global implications.
+The `Workspace` scope groups users and deployments together.
+In cloud mode, this is usually a company or organization.
+In enterprise mode, this is usually a team within a company or organization.
+The `Deployment` scope denotes operations that affect a single `Deployment`, which is always nested under a `Workspace`.

 ## Authentication